List of Marvel Comics teams and organizations: Earth Force

+Earth Force is an organization appearing in American comic books published by Marvel Comics.

-The Earth Force is a group of hospitalized people that were transformed by Seth.
+Earth Force is a group of hospitalized people that were transformed by Seth.
 It consists of Earth Lord (created from a police officer who was hospitalized after being shot by criminals), Skyhawk (created from a businessman who was hospitalized from overwork), and Wind Warrior (created from a housewife who was hospitalized following a suicide attempt).

 Elder Gods

+The Elder Gods are an organization appearing in American comic books published by Marvel Comics.

-The elder gods are the oldest of Earth's deities, namely Set, Chthon, and Gaea.
+The Elder Gods are the oldest of Earth's deities, namely Set, Chthon, and Gaea.
+Later, the Gibborim, Tiwaz, Utgard-Loki, and Toranos in Immortal Thor were added to their number.